 So now all that is needed is a good weather forecast!
 For once it will be singers as well as cricket fans who will be praying for no rain - otherwise their audience will have made a desultory exit to St John's Wood Station well in advance of the performance!

-St John's Wood Church is at Lord's Roundabout, London NW8.
+SONGS FOR LOVERS is at St John's Wood Church, Lord's Roundabout, London NW8.

 Tickets: £12 (concessions £10) to include pre-concert glass of wine or fruit juice